ianmackenzie/elm-geometry-svg/README.md

 This [Elm](http://elm-lang.org) package builds on top of the [opensolid/geometry](http://package.elm-lang.org/packages/opensolid/geometry/latest) package to create SVG diagrams in a flexible and expressive way.
-It contains functions for drawing OpenSolid 2D geometric objects as SVG, and for applying OpenSolid-based 2D transformations to arbitrary SVG elements.
+It contains functions for drawing OpenSolid 2D geometric objects as SVG, for applying OpenSolid-based 2D transformations to arbitrary SVG elements, and for converting SVG between different coordinate systems.

 ## Drawing functions